 1. In order to take the Advanced Heart Failure and Transplant Cardiology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed three years of an AOA-recognized fellowship program in Cardiology, followed by one year of training in Advanced Heart Failure and Transplant Cardiology.

-2. The initial administration of the Advanced Heart Failure and Transplant Cardiology Written Exam will be Nov.
-13-15, 2019.
-The application period for the Written Exam opens the week of June 17, 2019.
+2. The Advanced Heart Failure and Transplant Cardiology Written Exam is offered in August.
+The application period for the Written Exam opens in mid-February.

 Become Board Certified